-- Muscle protein synthesis—refers to synthesis of protein in skeletal muscle tissue only
+- Muscle protein synthesis - refers to the synthesis of protein in skeletal muscle tissue only

-- Hypertrophy—growth of tissue (generally in reference to muscle)
+- Hypertrophy - the growth of tissue (generally in reference to muscle)

-Here is a preview of the topics to be covered herein:
+Here is a preview of the topics to be covered:

 - Insulin-like Growth Factor-1 (IGF-1) and IGF-Binding Protein-3 (IGFBP-3)